hebersousa/upload_app/README.md

 # upload_app

-Flutter demo for upload of images using https://upload.uploadcare.com API,and image_picker and cached_network_image packages.
+Flutter demo for upload of images using https://upload.uploadcare.com API, and image_picker and cached_network_image packages.

 ## Getting Started